AOT-Technologies/forms-flow-ai/USAGE.md

 ![image](https://user-images.githubusercontent.com/83489861/124476700-c72ce680-ddc0-11eb-9dba-31adf9d63a5e.png)

-* Click **Submit New Button** on the form which you wanted to submit.
+* Click **Submit New Button** on the form to fill and submit it.
-* The previous action will redirect you to the form, where you can fill in the details and Submit them.
-Fill in the details and submit the form, You can repeat this action as per your requirement.

 ![Image 1](https://user-images.githubusercontent.com/83584866/124597717-6d402580-de81-11eb-9b15-6e84bec7a8b3.PNG)

 * If you had associated a workflow with the form, the form will start the workflow.
-* This action is completed, you can now Log out and go to [STEP 3](#reviewer--steps) if you have a user review mentioned in your workflow.
+* This action is completed, you can now Log out and go to [Reviewer Steps](#reviewer--steps) if you have a user review mentioned in your workflow.

 ### Reviewer  Steps